davidscholberg/irkbot/README.md

 Now we can create a container to run Irkbot in.

-    * Don't worry about deleting the container; any changes to the irkbot docker volumes will persist.
+**Note:** Don't worry about deleting the container; any changes to the irkbot docker volumes will persist.

 ```bash
 docker run --rm --volume irkbot-data-vol:/srv/db/irkbot --volume irkbot-config-vol:/root/.config/irkbot irkbot